Dynamics of 3D focusing, energy-critical wave equation with radial data: Abstract

 \section{Abstract}

-In this article we discuss the long-time dynamics of the radial solutions to the energy-critical wave equation in 3-dimensional space.
-We prove a quantitative version of soliton resolution result for solutions defined for all time $t>0$.
-The main tool is the radiation theory of wave equations and the major observation of this work is a correspondence between the radiation and the soliton collision behaviour of solutions.
+In this article we discuss the long-time dynamics of the radial solutions to the focusing, energy-critical wave equation in 3-dimensional space.
+Given a solution defined for all time $t\geq 0$, we show that the soliton resolution phenomenon happens at all times $t>0$ except for a few relatively short time intervals.
+The main tool is the radiation theory of wave equations and the major observation of this work is a correspondence between the energy radiation and the soliton resolution/collision behaviour of solutions.
+We also give a few applications of the main observation on the type II blow-up solutions and ``one pass'' theory near pure mutli-solitons.